mathiasgredal/AI-Course/Lab6/description.md

 Following these changes the solution was correctly coloring the map, but to make it easier to check I added another print statement in the output loop, which shows the neighbours of each state and their colors.
 Feel free to use it if you check my solution, the countries are printed in the order described above, and the neighbours are printed roughly in that order as well :)

+# GitHub Repo

+The code can also be found in my GitHub repo [https://github.com/thor2304/AI-Course](https://github.com/thor2304/AI-Course/blob/c237b7710f8bbbaeafbc3d9c4625aa2e59c1cece/Lab6).
+The delivered materials, can be found in the folder: `Lab6`.